Peter Storrie

-Peter Storrie (born 7 November 1952) is the Executive Vice-Chairman of A-League club Central Coast Mariners.
-He was also a former director and Chief Executive Officer of English team Portsmouth, and had formerly worked for West Ham United, Southend United and Notts County.
+Peter Storrie (born 7 November 1952) is a football chief executive.
+He was also a former director and chief executive officer of English team Portsmouth, and had formerly worked for West Ham United, Southend United and Notts County.

 Clubs involvement

 West Ham United

 A lifelong fan of West Ham United, Storrie joined the club as a non-executive director in 1990.
 He became the club's first paid Managing Director in 1991, and was instrumental in setting up a pioneering academy in Australia.
 Described as "avuncular and approachable" by a writer on one fan website, he managed to be popular even when his decisions weren't.
 With the introduction of a bond scheme in 1991, which required match goers to pay hundreds of pounds in return for a guaranteed seat at Upton Park, when fans protested on the pitch and refused to move, Storrie invited them up to the boardroom to discuss the issue.
 He was sacked from his position of Director of Football at the end of the 1998–99 season, when chairman Terry Brown decided to restructure the club.